The Potty Gardener & the Carrot Planter

-Last week, when I was busy preparing the planter and my greenhouse to be a suitable horticultural haven to kick start my potted garden, I had to evict some sitting tenants.
+Last week, as I got the Carrot Planter ready.
+And preped my greenhouse to be a suitable horticultural haven to kick start my potted garden, I had to evict some sitting tenants.
 Eggnog and Wotsit, my pesky hens.
 They have been using the greenhouse as a conservatory over the winter.
 They were most disconcerted to be sent packing back to their less luxurious day room, under the hedge.
 However, I will have to be on my guard (or just remember to shut the greenhouse door.)
 The cheeky chooks seem to be claiming squatter’s rights and proposing to sabotage my project.

 Sow easy!
 Preparing a bed to sow carrots would normally involve some muscle power, but all I had to do was fill my carrot planter (thoughtfully carrot coloured so I won’t forget what’s in it) with multi-purpose potting compost, then sow a few rows of seeds whilst quietly humming ‘Mary, Mary quite contrary..’ and imagining the neat little rows of bright green feathery carrot tops that would soon emerge filling me with simple satisfaction and wholesome happiness.
 Unfortunately when I turned my back to pick up my camera Eggnog and Wotsit silently tottered in and rearranged my sowing!